cvp28/Haven/README.md

 Each widget can subscribe to the OnConsoleKey() callback that the engine will call if the widget is focused and the user has provided keyboard input.
 Additionally, each widget must implement a Draw() routine that the renderer will call each iteration of the render loop to draw the widget to the screen.

-The engine is built such that custom widgets can be constructed from these guidelines by extending the Widget base class.
+The engine is built in a way such that custom widgets can be constructed from these guidelines by extending the Widget base class.
 Widgets can be focused by modifying the Engine.FocusedWidget field.

 ## Renderers